underlines/awesome-ml/llm-tools.md

 - [selfhostedAI](https://github.com/josStorer/selfhostedAI) one-click deployment of RWKV, ChatGLM, llama.cpp models for substituting the openAI API to a locally hosted API
 - [Lit-GPT](https://github.com/Lightning-AI/lit-gpt) run SOTA LLMs, supports flash attention, Int8 and GPTQ 4bit quantization, LoRA and LLaMA-Adapter fine-tuning, pre-training.
 Apache 2.0-licensed
 - [text-generation-inference](https://github.com/huggingface/text-generation-inference) Rust, Python and gRPC server for text generation inference.
 Used in production at HuggingFace to power LLMs api-inference widgets
-- [gorilla-cli](https://github.com/gorilla-llm/gorilla-cli) use natural language in the terminal to assist with command writing, gorilla writes the commands based on a user prompt, while the user just approves them
 - [minigpt4.cpp](https://github.com/Maknee/minigpt4.cpp) to run minigpt4 using 4-bit quantization with using the ggml library in pure C/C++
 - [Windows AI Studio](https://github.com/microsoft/windows-ai-studio) Visual Studio Code extension for Fine-tuning, RAG development and inference of local models
 - [jan](https://github.com/janhq/jan) an open source alternative to ChatGPT that runs 100% offline on Windows, Intel/Apple Silicon Mac, Linux and Mobile
 - [open-interpreter](https://github.com/KillianLucas/open-interpreter) lets LLMs run code (Python, Javascript, Shell, and more) locally.
 You can chat with Open Interpreter through a ChatGPT-like interface in your terminal
 - [ClipboardConqueror](https://github.com/aseichter2007/ClipboardConqueror) a novel omnipresent copilot alternative designed to bring your very own LLM AI assistant to any text field
-- [Chat With RTX](https://www.nvidia.com/en-us/ai-on-rtx/chat-with-rtx-generative-ai/) by NVIDIA using Tensore Cores locally to run LLMs fast with a local RAG workflow
+- [Chat With RTX](https://www.nvidia.com/en-us/ai-on-rtx/chat-with-rtx-generative-ai/) by NVIDIA using Tensore Cores locally to run LLMs fast with a local RAG workflow.

 ## Web GUIs